 India has set up a new Foreign Office division to oversee industrial and economic co-operation with west Asian countries.

-India has set up a new Foreign Office division to oversee industrial and economic co-operation with west Asian countries.
+Background: India has set up a new Foreign Office division to oversee industrial and economic co-operation with west Asian countries.
 This follows a dramatic improvement in India's balance of payments from exports to Arab countries. the division's first assignment was arranging the talks for the Indo-Iraqi Joint Commission, held in New Delhi this week.

 SYNOPSIS: The new division is in the Ministry of External Affairs.
 In the last three years, Indian exports to Iraq have risen sharply to GBP150 million ($83.33 million) a year.